16 Outdoor Fitness Safety Tips

 Protect yourself from the elements with these helpful tips

 One of the best things about summer is that you get to take your workout outside.
-But the great outdoors also exposes you to elements you don't face in a cozy, climate-controlled gym—everything from airborne pollutants to UV radiation.
+But the great outdoors also expose you to elements you don't face in a cozy, climate-controlled gym—everything from airborne pollutants to UV radiation.
 Take the following precautions and your workouts will be the best and safest under the sun.

 1) Plain water is fine for shorter workouts, but if you'll be exercising for longer than an hour, bring a sports drink or two to replenish your carbohydrates and electrolytes.